Introduction to Iterative Model

 Constraints of spiral model

 The spiral model is an unavoidable complex planning methodology, particularly for initiatives with clear and definite software requirements.
 Many low-risk initiatives are also not viable.
 Appropriate compliance to layout provisions and protocols is essential is this model is to be implemented which is very difficult to do during the full development period.
-Cannot operate for initiatives with tiny or low risks and increase the price.
+Therefore, they cannot operate for initiatives with tiny or low risks and increase the price.
 Execution costs are significantly high as this model includes loops.